 - Avoid eating a heavy meal, but do not fast.
-Have a light meal about two hours before the test, such as a small sandwich with a glass of milk. - Avoid heavy physical activity on the day before and the day of the test, and try to get a good night's sleep. - The test cannot be done while you have a respiratory infection or some other inflammatory condition (such as a cold, fever or sore throat), or for two weeks afterwards.
+Have a light meal about two hours before the test, such as a small sandwich with a glass of milk. - Avoid strenuous physical activity on the day before and the day of the test, and try to get a good night's sleep. - The test cannot be done while you have a respiratory infection or some other inflammatory condition (such as a cold, fever or sore throat), or for two weeks afterwards. - There is a possibility to take a shower after the exercise.